Sathya-github-del/Profile-card-animation/README.md

 # Profile-card-animation
-Profile card animation using HTMl and CSS
+Profile card animation using HTML and CSS.